 If the battery reset did not resolve the problem and the vacuum still displays the same error, then replacing the battery would be the final solution.

 Cleaning the filter and emptying the bin is also a good idea.
 If you’ve already done so, that’s great.
-However, if not, please clean it now.
-Here’s a video guide.
+If not, please clean it now.

 F.A.Q.s